mIRC-Scripters/mirckb/docs/source/commands/close.rst

     * - Parameter
       - Description
     * - [nick1]
-      - A nickname for the window to close
+      - a nickname for the window to close
     * - [nickN]
       - Additional nicknames

 Example
 -------